 Arukenimon ignored her, training her triumphant yellow eyes on Mimi.
 "I warned you, but you didn't listen," she said.
 "Now I'll chew you to bits with all the others!"

 Mimi scowled.
-"This is my responsibility," she declared.
+"This is my responsibility," she growled.
 "I'm gonna help my friends, and I don't care what some ugly old spider says!"

 Arukenimon's teeth flashed.
 "That does it!" she hissed.
 "You're first!"